dwwest/dwwest/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+🌱 I am currently doing a postdoc in John Chodera's lab at MSK, working on OpenADMET.

-🖥️  I am currently doing a batch at Recurse Center!
+🖥️  I recently did a batch at Recurse Center focusing on ML and game dev

 🧬 My Ph.D. work on fitting short-range chromatin data to simulations can be found here! --> https://github.com/riscalab/wlcsim/tree/isd